-Great news as plans for Wolverhampton University’s School of Architecture and the Built Environment get the go-ahead from the city council.
+Great news as plans for the University of Wolverhampton’s School of Architecture and the Built Environment get the go-ahead from the city council.

-The School will provide space for more than 1,200 students on the site of the former Springfield Brewery.
-See what the design will achieve on the site with this fly through here:
+The facility will provide space for more than 1,200 students on the site of the former Springfield Brewery.

 Describing the project, Associate Alex Paul said: